Updated on: 13 April 2026

 The litigation stems from systematic defects in polyester-based polyurethane (PE-PUR) sound abatement foam used in Philips' CPAP, BiPAP, and mechanical ventilator devices.
 The foam degrades through both physical breakdown, releasing black particles into the air pathway, and chemical emissions of toxic substances, including toluene diamine, toluene diisocyanate, diethylene glycol, and dimethyl diazine.

-The FDA received over 105,000 medical device reports between April 2021 and March 2023, including 385 deaths potentially linked to foam degradation.
+The FDA has received over 116,000 medical device reports since April 2021, including 561 reports of death potentially linked to foam degradation.
 The FDA's subsequent consent decree of permanent injunction, entered April 9, 2024, against Philips created a substantial regulatory foundation supporting the settlement's scope.

 MDL 3014 Case Overview and Claim Categories